The History of Mkambati and the Mkambati Land Trust

 The terms of the GweGwe Beach Lodge’s new lease dictate that the Trust, ECPTA and the NPO earn 10% of GweGwe’s gross revenues and the Trust‘s mPondo community benefit from the considerable jobs and subsidiary businesses created.

-To help fund the conservation of the reserve and help finance and manage the upliftment projects within the communities, the Mkambati Conservation and Community NPC has been formed and registered and will shortly have Section 18a status.
+- Conservation funding - To help fund the conservation of the reserve and help finance and manage the upliftment projects within the communities, the Mkambati Conservation and Community NPC has been formed and registered and will shortly have Section 18a status.
 The Conservation, Community and Reserve fees charged, as well as 1% GweGwe’s of turnover accrue to this not-for-profit entity, bolstered by much appreciated donations.

 Real Impact for Mkambati’s Future

 These Conservation, Community and Reserve fees get paid into the bank account of the Mkambati NPC, which has an independent board and mandate to spend all moneys collected solely on conservation and community upliftment projects in and around Mkambati.
 The NPC charges no administrative fees.
 Despite the NPC virtuous goals, several people and companies have balked at paying the traversing fees and tried to discredit what is a honourable project by putting out “fake news” about GweGwe.
 We have chosen not to react and rather show commitment by doing what’s right.
+These efforts include building a sustainable tourism economy, with accommodation in Mkambati Nature Reserve as a key component of long-term community benefit.

 Other potential benefits that Mkambati Matters intends to develop via the NPC (or has already implemented) include free eye testing clinics, a fully equipped and staffed mobile clinic, a surgery and dentistry facility within the Holy Cross Hospital and an all-womens monitoring and security team inspired by the successes of the Black Mambas that operate around Kruger National Park protecting rhinos